Skip to content

 Overview

-The Airline Transport Pilot Certification Training Program (ATP CTP) fulfills the requirements of FAR 61.156.
-It includes both ground training and flight training segments.
-Upon successful completion of the ATP CTP, and once all other requirements have been met, the candidate will be eligible to take the FAA ATP written exam.
+The Airline Transport Pilot Certification Training Program (ATP CTP) fulfills the academic and flight training requirements of 14 CFR §61.156.
+Upon successful completion of the ATP CTP, and once all other requirements have been met, the candidate will be eligible to take the FAA Airline Transport Pilot Multiengine Airplane knowledge test.

 Prerequisites

-Pilots must possess a valid Commercial Pilot Certificate, Instrument Rating and Multi-Engine Rating; or equivalent foreign license.
+Pilots must possess a valid FAA Commercial Pilot Certificate, Airplane Category – Multi-Engine and Instrument Rating, or ICAO-recognized equivalent foreign license.

-• This course is required as a prerequisite to taking the FAA ATP written examination.
-Although it covers many of the FAA ATP written examination topics, it is not an FAA ATP written examination preparation course.
+• This course is required as a prerequisite to taking the FAA ATP Multiengine Airplane knowledge test.
+Although it covers many of aeronautical knowledge areas required by 14 CFR §61.155(b), it is not an FAA ATP knowledge test preparation course.

 • Because crew coordination is required, a minimum of two attendees is required to conduct this course, unless otherwise previously arranged with the training center.